frdchang/fcMatlabTools/README.md

   5. apply stage one MLE

 * for just-get-it-done case (empiraclly works well):
-  1. capture image
+  1. capture image (in ADU units)
-  2. apply stage one MLE
+  2. apply stage one MLE (intensity parameters are in ADU units)

 * how to organize stage two functions so multiple emitters can be solved